clzani/DEREP-NP/README.md

 09/08/2017

-This is a really nice contribution from Prof. John Blunt, Professor Emeritus at School of Physical and Chemical Sciences, University of Canterbury, NEW ZEALAND.
+We are thankfull to Prof. John Blunt, Professor Emeritus at School of Physical and Chemical Sciences, University of Canterbury, NEW ZEALAND, for this nice version of DEREP-NP for ChemFinder users.

-If your CF version is newer than 5 you will be asked if you want to upgrade the files.
+If your ChemFinder version is newer than 5 you will be asked if you want to upgrade the files.
 No problems with that.
 Enjoy.

 https://www.dropbox.com/sh/g2qvc9leil85p7p/AADXgIxF7GPx62iioBaiFFOra?dl=0